maxgdev/todolist/README.md

 Each li should have an id that has the todo position Delete buttons should have access to the todo id Clicking delete should update todoList.todos and the DOM

+V11 Requirements
+todoList.togleAll should udr forEach view.displayTodos should use forEach